AdaLollA/HnB-Automation/2 - Project1/main_topics_of_teams.md

 # Main topics of teams
+Should everyone automate their home!
+True or False?

 ## CON 1 Team
 1. a lot of systems can not be integrated easily
 2. Reliability, Availability and Support is not good enough yet